 In reality, we all know that Tactical Plans change.
 Especially if we experiment and execute the tasks and activities in functioning environments. make every effort to corroborate our plans and investment made in the planning process.

-One way to reduce the risk of failure is to create and run an “Outreach Plan” to learn from other organisations.
-The aim should be to help key stakeholders in your organisation to have realistic expectations about transformation and the process of transforming.
+One way to reduce the risk of failure is to create and run an “Outreach Plan” to learn from other organizations.
+The aim should be to help key stakeholders in your organization to have realistic expectations about transformation and the process of transforming.

-How can you highlight and zealously communicate the Transformation Transition period to your Product Teams to maintain their drive and commitment?
+How can you navigate the transitional period with your teams to maintain their drive and commitment?

 Change is perhaps the hardest part of any transformation program.
 Like all journeys, all programs begin with anticipation and a flurry of activity, but after a few heady weeks, it can feel like nothing has happened.

-Keep in mind and plan for the fact that the transition period requires significant, ongoing conversations and presentations to drive the organisation towards its Target State, and to maintain alignment.
+Keep in mind and plan for the fact that the transition period requires significant, ongoing conversations and presentations to drive the organization towards its Target State, and to maintain alignment.